Through aNinja you can call and text US phone numbers, by default.

 So you want to provide a shorter video that is ideally < 600KB if you want to reach all the targeted audience.

-Our carrier will automatically compress JPEG, PNG, or GIF files to reduce their size if they exceed certain thresholds, to help you fit more images on your message when needed.
+Our carrier automatically compresses JPEG, PNG, or GIF files to reduce their size if they exceed certain thresholds, to help you fit more images on your message when needed.

 Hence, there will not be any additional charges applied for the message body.
 It will be included in the MMS cost.